slasnyi - Fotolia

 Larger phones with larger batteries often have longer battery lives than their smaller counterparts.
-Some smartphone models such as Samsung's Galaxy Note 9 or BlackBerry's Key 2 are designed to extend battery life, while other smartphones have less stellar reputations when it comes to the battery life.
+Some smartphone models such as the Samsung Galaxy Note9 or BlackBerry's Key2 are designed to extend battery life, while other smartphones have less stellar reputations when it comes to the smartphone battery health.

 Smartphone battery tips and management considerations for IT

-Mobile device administrators can help extend battery life by taking numerous device management steps.
+Mobile device administrators can help make the most of the battery power by taking numerous device management steps.
 For example, IT pros can remove unnecessary apps from the devices and disable location services when they're not needed for work purposes.
 Administrators should also look for app-specific issues that could affect the battery life.
-For example, frequent Microsoft Exchange email synchronization can quickly drain a smartphone battery.
+For example, frequent Microsoft Exchange email synchronization can cause rapid smartphone battery drain.

 Organizations implementing B2B custom apps should also take battery usage into account.
-For example, enterprise app developers should minimize the use of wake locks that keep the screen or CPU active beyond the length of time that is absolutely necessary.
+For example, enterprise app developers should minimize the use of wake locks that keep the screen or CPU active beyond the length of time that is absolutely necessary because a quick screen timeout can save significant battery power.
 Developers should also ensure that the apps do not take up unnecessary resources or support unneeded functionality.

-In addition, organizations should educate their users on smartphone battery tips and steps they can take to minimize battery drain, such as using dark mode, turning down the display's brightness, carefully managing charge cycles, turning off unnecessary push notifications or minimizing the use of graphic-intensive apps.
+In addition, organizations should educate their users on smartphone battery tips and steps they can take to minimize smartphone battery drain.
+These steps include enabling dark mode in the display settings, using low-power mode, turning down the screen brightness, carefully managing charge cycles, turning off unnecessary push notifications or minimizing the use of graphic-intensive apps.
 Organizations could also invest in external battery chargers for their workers or more outlets for quick-charging phones, depending on how their smartphone users work on a day-to-day basis.